Ng\^o support theorem and polarizability of quasi-projective commutative group schemes: Picard groups of commutative algebraic groups

 \section{Picard groups of commutative algebraic groups}

-Let $G$ be a connected, commutative group scheme of finite type over $\bC$ and use Chevalley's structure theorem to get
+Let $G$ be a connected, commutative group scheme of finite type over $\bC$, and use Chevalley's structure theorem to get

 with $L$ an affine algebraic group and $A$ an abelian variety.
-The purpose of this section is to relate the Picard group of $G$ with the one of $A$. \begin{proposition} Keeping the above notation, the map $p\colon G\to A$ induces a surjection
+The purpose of this section is to relate the Picard group of $G$ with that of $A$.
+This is achieved in \cref{p ample on G non-deg H on A}, which is the only result of this section using analytic methods.
+In \cref{p L e M ample}, we propose an algebraic alternative for it.